cultureamp/poetry-codeartifact-auth/README.md

 Do you use [CodeArtifact](https://aws.amazon.com/codeartifact/) to store private Python packages?
 Do you get annoyed by the fiddliness of needing to re-authenticate so you can fetch packages?
 Then this could be the utility you need!

 It supports AWS SSO login (via `aws-vault`) to fetch the CodeArtifact authentication token.
-The token is saved to your machine (but note that it will only last for a limited time)
+The token is saved to your machine (but note that it will only last for a limited time).
+It can be installed as a Poetry plugin as well, so that authentication is triggered automatically for Poetry operations which are likely to need it (for codebases which use private CodeArtifact repositories).

 ## Requirements